gnarroway/fumi/README.md

 ## Usage

-For Leinengen, add this to your project.clj:
+For Leiningen, add this to your project.clj:

 ```clojure
 [fumi "0.3.0"]